-Edward B. Heath was born in Brooklyn, New York November 17th, 1888.
+Edward B. Heath was born in Brooklyn, New York, November 17, 1999.
 He attended schools there and graduated from Lincoln High in 1907.
 He developed an early interest in anything mechanical and this led to motorcycling.
-He became quite an expert with them and did some racing.
+He became quite a motorcycle expert and did some racing.